 Along with cooling, cable management is one of the most pressing challenges encountered by network installers and IT technicians in server rooms and data centers.
 Even a cursory internet search will turn up countless examples of data center cabling disasters, with network cables looking like messy spaghetti.
 This isn't the way it has to be.

-Tackling your rack cable management during set-up and installation of server cabinets will ensure that it's easy to expand, reconfigure and perform maintenance without having to worry about unplugging the wrong thing or navigating through the tangled cables.
+Tackling your rack cable management during set-up and installation of server cabinets will ensure it's easy to expand, reconfigure, and perform maintenance without having to worry about unplugging the wrong thing or navigating through tangled cables.
 Vertical/horizontal cable managers and cable trays are great ways to secure, bundle and route your cables to make sure everything is easy to access and identify.
-And be sure to check out our range of patch panels for all network cables, include fiber optics.
+And be sure to check out our range of patch panels for all network cables, include fiber optic patch panels.

-Our most popular model, the Neat Patch Cable Management System, is an innovative and complete system for patch cord management, and provides more patch cable storage than any other item on the market.
+The Neat-Patch® Cable Management System is one of our most popular options.
+It is an innovative and complete system for patch cord management, providing more patch cable storage than many other items on the market.

-Cable management is a big deal – otherwise we wouldn’t be in business!
-The fact of the matter is that keeping cables properly organized is one of the biggest challenges faced when working with server rooms and data centers.
-Having cables haphazardly thrown around will make your work a giant headache, and not to mention it can damage the wires and cause other hazards.
+Cable management is a big deal — otherwise we wouldn’t be in business!
+The fact of the matter is keeping cables properly organized is one of the biggest challenges when working with server rooms and data centers.
+Having cables haphazardly thrown around will turn your workspace into a giant headache.
+It can damage wires and cause other hazards.

-Horizontal cable managers are ideal for coax, fiber, copper wiring, patch cords, and other various needs.
-Cables and whatever you use them in are investments that needs to be protected and keeping things organized is step one.
+Horizontal cable managers are ideal for coax, fiber, copper wiring, patch cords, and more.
+Cables and whatever you use them in are investments that need to be protected.
+Keeping things organized within them is step one.
 When working with a lot of complicated cables, you are bound to have excess.
-Our variety of horizontal cable managers ensures that they are kept neat and safely out of harm’s way.
+Our variety of horizontal cable managers provide they are kept neat and safely out of harm’s way.

-Vertical organizers are similar to the previous category except for their orientation, just as the name implies.
+Vertical organizers — just as the name implies — are like the previous category except for their orientation.
 They are perfect for keeping racks and enclosures organized.
-Additionally, they hold cables in a way that ensures that airflow is never compromised and everything is neatly and safely held in place.
-Also, vertical managers ultimately give you additional space by keeping everything consolidated.
+They additionally hold cables in a way that ensures that airflow is never compromised, holding everything in place neatly and safely.
+Vertical managers ultimately give you additional space by keeping everything consolidated.

-Just like regular patch panels, these allow you to organize your cables for whatever application you need, but these are specifically geared towards fiber optic cables.
+Just like regular patch panels, fiber optic patch panels allow you to organize your cables for whatever application you need, but these are specifically geared towards fiber optic cables.
 Our variety of different brands allows you to get the best possible use out of your data center or server room.